The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: New Mexico.
 The desert as healer.

 Ceremony is a story of survival and sacredness.
 It’s about how trauma can fracture us and how land, story, and ritual can begin to knit us back together.
 This book made me think about how ceremonies don’t have to look like anything traditional.
+They can be stitched together from place, attention, intention, and presence, deeply personal.

 People can plan them like they’re just a fun day, or they can plan them like they’re ceremonies of return or arrival at something deeper, to whatever way of living feels most alive.